 Earning Your Bachelor’s in Healthcare Administration in Nevada

 Many organizations and government agencies in Nevada hope to make it more affordable for health care administration students to complete their education.
 Apply early and often to make the most of your opportunities.
 The Nevada Division of Public and Behavioral Health awards scholarships to those who work in a designated shortage area after graduation.
 Scholarships are also funded by the Nevada Health Information Management Association.
 By joining the Nevada Public Health Association, you may get access to a range of scholarships and grants.

 When you enroll in a Bachelor’s degree program, you’ll be required to complete 120 credits in health care administration and general education courses.
 These courses slowly build up your knowledge of health care and help you become an effective manager in a variety of settings.
 As you work toward your degree, you may take courses like Accounting Concepts for Health Care Professionals, Human Resource Management, Health Care Financing and Information, Health Care Planning and Evaluation, Community and Public Health, and Health & Human Services.

 Working With Your Bachelor’s in Health Administration in Nevada

 Overall, the job market is fairly stable in Nevada, and it shows signs of growth for several years to come.
-Between 2012 and 2022, O*Net anticipates a 15% increase in job openings throughout the state.
-Salaries in this state are slightly higher than the national average.
-O*Net reports an average statewide salary of $97,400 per year.
+Between 2018 and 2028 job openings throughout the state are projected to increase by 30 percent.
+Salaries in this state are higher than the national average.
+Nevada medical managers enjoy an average statewide salary of $121,420 per year.